I have been researching and writing about consumer electronics for over 13 years.

-- a call log which allows you to retrieve information about previous calls
+- a call log that allows you to retrieve information about previous calls

 - a visual ringer alert for those with hearing impairment

-- and as mentioned above, the ability to record customized messages
+- the ability to record customized messages (as mentioned above)

 - a voicemail box or a type of answering machine

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I have an old Panasonic set (2004) with talking caller ID and I think it's a great feature.
 I don't have to jump up and find the phone to see who is calling.
 Most of the time, I don't answer it at all once I hear who it is.
 Save's the interruption of getting up from what I'm doing.

 Love my Talking Caller ID!
 Thanks for the write.
 Good job.

 I love your review about ID Cordless Phones.
 Thanks for share with us.
 These all very useful.
 Good work, my friend.